sockmaster27/svader/README.md

 These need to be passed in via the `parameters` property of the `<WebGpuShader>` component.
 In this case, we need to pass in two uniforms: `resolution` and `offset`.
-Since these specific parameters are very commonly used, they are specially implemented in Svader such that the `data` property of each parameter can simply be set to `"resolution"` and `"offset"` respectively.
+Since these specific parameters are very commonly used, they are specially implemented in Svader such that the `value` property of each parameter can simply be set to `"resolution"` and `"offset"` respectively.

 Lastly, the `<WebGpuShader>` component accepts a fallback slot, which is rendered when the browser cannot render the shader.